ayeshawaheed7/aws-exercises/README.md

 2. Sources Docker credentials from a secure `.env` file
 3. Executes `docker-compose` to launch the app container

-`shell-cmds.sh` is securely copied and executed by Jenkins using SSH agent and credentials.
+`shell-cmds.sh` is securely copied to the EC2 instance by Jenkins and then executed on the server via SSH, using Jenkins' SSH agent and credentials.

 ### Docker Compose Installation & Credential Setup